Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

 \textrm{EOL if Rejected} &=& $0 &*& 90\% &+& $0 &*& 10\% &=& $0
 \end{eqnarray}$$

+Note that 100 random simulations (i.e. Monte Carlo) would have produced roughly the same result.
+B would have succeeded in approximately 90 simulations and failed in 10. $$ (90 * 3m + 10*5m) \div 100 = 3.2m $$.

 > We apply a decision rule that tells the model what I would have done differently if I knew only that variable exactly.
 If knowing this variable was informative, my opportunity losses from making a bad decision (the Overall EOL) should go down.

-Armed with this information just about segment A, we would definitely change our decision to reject the campaign proposal, reducing our expected opportunity loss from $1.28m to $0.
+Armed with this information just about segment A, our decision rule from earlier (choose the option with the lowest EOL) tells us to reject the campaign proposal, reducing our Expected Opportunity Loss from $1.28m to $0.

 We can try the same thing for the case that we learn that segment A is 100% likely to succeed.
-Noting that this actually reduces the situation to a single variable, we can simplify the table a bit.
+Noting that this reduces the situation to a single variable, we can simplify the table a bit.

 | B result   | Profit | Probability | Opportunity Loss (Accepted) | Opportunity Loss (Rejected) |
 |------------|--------|-------------|-----------------------------|-----------------------------|